jlpteaching/dinocpu/assignments/assignment-2.md

 Then you can add the appropriate MUXes to the CPU (in `cpu.scala`) and wire the control signals to those MUXes.
 **HINT**: You only need one extra MUX, compared to your R-type-only design.

+In this section, you will (likely) also have to update your ALU control unit.
+In assignment 1, we ignored the `aluop` and `itype` inputs on the ALU control unit.
+Now that we are running the I-type instructions, we have to make sure that when we're executing I-type instructions the ALU control unit ignores the `funct7` bits.
+For I-type instructions, these bits are part of the immediate field!

 ## I-type instruction details

 The following table shows how an I-type instruction is laid out: